oceancleanupfounder

 2. Model Testing

-“How” hypotheses for the next large task completed were described at the organization’s web site:
+“How” hypotheses for the next large task completed was described at the organization’s web site:

 • To minimize costs, The Ocean Cleanup will act as a facilitator for the research, outsourcing most of the fundamental research to institutes and collaborating with offshore and engineering companies to cover most of the costs.